kodie/bitbar-googlecal/README.md

   * Default: `25`
   * If `days` is set to `false`, `limit` decides how many events are displayed

-* `showAllOfToday` - Whether to show all of today's events, regardless if they happened earlier today
+* `showAllOfFirstDay` - Whether to show all of the first day's events, regardless if they happened earlier that day
   * Default: `true`

 * `showEmptyDays` - Whether to show days that don't have any events